-At first, a few example investigations using millalyzer static are shown, where machine vibrations are not considered.
+At first, a few example investigations using millalyzer static are shown, where machine vibrations are not accounted for.

 Deep & narrow or shallow & wide?